 September 14th, 2019

-Bogie bags third win at the Armstrong Galloway Hills Rally, while Cave storms to victory in 75 mile event
+Bogie bags fourth win in the 45-mile Armstrong Galloway Hills Rally, while Cave storms to victory in 75-mile event

-However, his efforts were not enough to stop Matt Edwards being crowned British Rally Champion, his third place on the rostrum enough to give the Welshman a back-to-back BRC title.
+However, Cave’s efforts were not enough to stop Matt Edwards being crowned British Rally Champion, with his third place on the rostrum enough to give the Welshman a back-to-back BRC title.

 Organised by Solway, Machars and East Ayrshire Car Clubs, the 46th running of the event would herald a new horizon as the British Rally Championship joined the popular Scottish Rally Championship for the first time, both series using the Dalbeattie event as their final round of the 2019 season.